fuzzylogicxx/fuzzylogic/posts/weekend-log-7th-june-2024.md

 Later that day I visited Davie at his mum’s place in Troon.
 He’s over visiting from the U.S. following George’s death.
 I spent a little time chatting with Marguerite.
 Her garden is really beautiful.

 Davie and I went to [River Garden Cafe, Auchincruive](https://www.rivergarden.scot/the-bothy-cafe) for a lovely lunch and walk.
 We chatted about family and life in general.
-From there we had a drive around some of his old haunts in Ayr including a stop at [Renaldo’s](https://renaldosayr.co.uk/) for ice cream.
+From there we had a drive around some of his old haunts in Ayr including a stop at [Renaldo’s](https://renaldosayr.co.uk/) for ice cream before a walk on Ayr Beach.

-bad news about Mel, magic dinner at Maison Glaschu, drop Rudy at gran’s, FHC father Louis, back at M&L’s in BofA, dinner at home.
+While I was in Ayrshire I got the bad news that Linda, a dear friend of Clair’s family, had passed away.
+It must have been a real shock for poor Mel.

+On Saturday evening Clair and I had a lovely dinner at [Maison by Glaschu](https://maisonglasgow.co.uk/).

+On Sunday we dropped Rudy at “his gran’s” (he’s a dog but anyway, it’s his gran!) then we headed for Bridge of Allan for Alexander’s first communion with the charismatic Father Louis at the controls.
+Mick and Laura had us back at theirs afterwards and it was nice to chat to a few of the other guests.

+A busy one, but a good’un.